 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-Avoid drinking a lot of alcohol while taking Segluromet (ertugliflozin / metformin).
-This can raise the risk of a serious problem called lactic acidosis (buildup of lactic acid in the blood).
-Talk to your prescriber about your drinking habits and if this medication is safe for you.
+It's a good idea to avoid drinking alcohol while taking Segluromet (ertugliflozin / metformin).
+Drinking alcohol too often or too much at once can raise the risk of a serious condition called lactic acidosis.
+This is when too much lactic acid builds up in the body, which can be dangerous.
+Talk to your prescriber about your drinking habits.

 Segluromet (ertugliflozin / metformin) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.